 - The District shall serve as the fiscal agent and shall pay the salaries and (d) benefits of District employees assigned to the School in accordance with the District's approved compensation schedules.
 Primary management and staffing of personnel, to include but not be limited to, selection, placement, and evaluation of school-based instructional, administrative and support staff shall be provided by the Contractor.
 All School staff will be selected and placed at the School through an interview protocol established by the Contractor.
-Teachers with end of year state VAM data or overall summative evaluations in the Developing, Needs Improvement or Unsatisfactory range will not be eligible to remain at the School.
+Any teacher rated as Unsatisfactory and/or Needs Improvement based on the three-year aggregated state Value-Added Model (VAM) rating and on the District's approved evaluation system will not be eligible to remain (or will not be staffed) at the School.
+If VAM scores are not provided by the FDOE, then the parties shall comply with the alternative criteria or requirements provided by FODE regarding staffing.
 In the event that an individual is not selected to remain at the School by the Contractor or otherwise elects to voluntarily surplus or transfer out of the School, the District will make every effort to reassign the employee to another District school.
 However, nothing herein shall be construed to create a guarantee of employment or otherwise expand rights not currently guaranteed by law.
-To assist the Contractor with identification and placement of staff, the District shall make available its personnel systems and structures at a level comparable to other District schools. - (e) The Contractor shall implement the provisions of the TOP regarding the selection of the School's administrators according to the requirements of law.
-If the School's principal and assistant principal(s) leave their positions, the Contractor will consult with the District regarding the identification and selection of eligible candidates for the School's principal and assistant principal(s), and the Contractor shall have final authority regarding the engagement of the School's principal and assistant principal(s). - (f) Instructional and other eligible staff shall continue to utilize the District's then-current provider of substitute services for substitute personnel.
-Notwithstanding anything to the contrary in this subsection, the Contractor may send written notice to the District no later than July 1, 2019, requesting to alter or opt out of the District's provision of substitute teachers.
+Contractor with identification and placement of staff, the District shall make available its personnel systems and structures at a level comparable to other District schools - (e) The Contractor shall implement the provisions of the TOP regarding the selection of the School's administrators according to the requirements of law.
+If the School's principal and assistant principal(s) leave their positions, the Contractor will consult with the District regarding the identification and selection of eligible candidates for the School's principal and assistant principal(s), and the Contractor shall have final authority regarding the engagement of the School's principal and assistant principal(s).
+All of the foregoing is subject to compliance with the law, including but not limited to, the procedures set forth in Rule 6A-1.099811, F.A.C. - (f) Instructional and other eligible staff shall continue to utilize ESS Southeast, LLC, or the District's then-current provider of substitute services for substitute personnel.
+Notwithstanding anything to the contrary in this subsection, the Contractor may send written notice to the District no later than July 1, 2020, requesting to alter or opt out of the District's provision of substitute teachers.
 Subject to the availability of the District's appropriated funds and any other legal requirements, the parties agree to negotiate in good faith an amendment to this Agreement setting forth the terms of conditions for the provision of such substitute personnel services. - (g) Contractor shall utilize the District's current state approved evaluation system for formal evaluation of personnel.
-Additional monitoring systems may be utilized to provide teachers performance feedback.
+Additional monitoring systems may be utilized to provide teachers performance feedback. - Curriculum and Instruction.